engineersCode/facultydev1/README.md

 permalink: /
 ---

-# Engineers Code: Computing for Teaching and Learning.
+# Computing for Teaching and Learning.
 A Workshop for STEM Faculty.

+> 25–27 March 2020, The George Washington University, Washignton DC

 ## Description